robertguss/canvas-programmatic-api-docs/docs/usage.md

-# Canvas API Postman Collection Generator
+# Usage Guide

-This project generates a comprehensive Postman collection from Canvas API markdown documentation.
+This guide covers how to generate and use Canvas API Postman collections.

 ## Generated Collection